Long/Short Ratio

 - A head count, not a money count.
 How many trader accounts on the largest perp venue are net long versus net short, divided.
 A thousand small longs against a dozen big shorts can still print long-heavy.

-- Today’s ratio reads 0.580 — Shorts crowded on the canonical bands.
-Long-account share is 36.8%, short-account share 63.2%.
-Historically a setup for short-side cover; the under-capitalised side gets squeezed when spot rallies.
+- The ratio reads 1.330 — Longs crowded on the canonical bands.
+Long-account share is 57.1%, short-account share 42.9%.
+Historically a setup for long-side liquidation; crowded longs amplify any down-move into a flush.

-- This is the most gameable indicator on the site.
+- This is the most gameable chart on the site.
 There is no upstream feed for a global long/short ratio — every venue defines its own subset and cadence, and the dominant venue itself rotates cycle by cycle.
-The chart’s value is in naming that, not in dressing the single-venue print as a global one.
+A ratio can swing on a venue migration or a sub-account spree without one trader changing their view.

-The y-axis is linear, anchored on a balanced book at 1.0; two
+close.
+The y-axis is linear, anchored on a balanced book at 1.0, with dashed rails at 0.7 and 1.3 marking the

 L/S = Long Account % / Short Account %

-surfaces — the account-weighted ratio plotted here, and a position-weighted sibling that sums notional instead of counting
+publishes two surfaces — the account-weighted ratio plotted here, and a position-weighted sibling that sums notional.
+They often disagree: a market with seventy small long accounts against

-contrarian signal — lives in account counts, not notional.
-The
+the contrarian signal — retail crowding — lives in head counts, not notional.
+The position-weighted

-Second, the chart shows one venue.
-Aggregating long/short across venues to a single “global” reading is not possible upstream — each venue defines its own ratio surface (top-X-percent by margin on one, all open-position holders on another, top traders by recent volume on a third), snapshots on its own cadence, and exposes only the precomputed result.
-There is no shared account-classification spec to sum across.
-The cleanest construction is to pick the venue carrying the largest perp-volume share and live with the single-venue caveat.
+The chart shows one venue, and that is not laziness — it is the only honest construction.
+Aggregating long/short across venues to a single “global” reading is impossible upstream.
+Each venue defines its own ratio surface (top-X-percent by margin on one, all open-position holders on another, top traders by recent volume on a third), snapshots on its own cadence, and exposes only the precomputed result.
+There is no shared account-classification spec to sum across, so a number that looks aggregated would in fact be apples stacked on oranges.
+The cleanest read is to pick the venue carrying the largest perp-volume share — through this series, Binance — and live with the single-venue caveat plainly stated.

 | Reading | Regime | What it has meant |